-Margaret Haviland had the opportunity to speak with alumna Angela Garcia ‘80 about her days as a student at Westfield Friends School and the ways her education has carried her through her life.
+Margaret Haviland had the opportunity to speak with alumni David Beal ‘89 about his journey from his days as a student at Westfield Friends School to his life today.

-MH: Tell me briefly about your journey from Westfield Friends School to today.
+MH: Tell me briefly about your journey from Westfield Friends to today

 MH: How do the values you learned in school continue to shape your life and the way you make choices for yourself?

 DB: I discovered from my teachers that I like having to argue.
 To make a good case, I have to listen carefully to the other sides; I learned how to do this at Westfield.
 Equality is also important to me.
 I have to deal with all kinds of people in my work.
 I try to treat everyone with the same respect.